SchoolOfCode/Retrospective_playbook/Retrospectives/4_Ls.md

 ### Lacked

-    Within a period between Retrospectives it is likely you yourself or you noticed the team lacking something which caused knock on impacts
+    Within a period between Retrospectives it is likely you noticed yourself or the team lacking something which caused knock on impacts

 - What did the Team or an individual Team member Lack this week in order to complete their work effectively?
 - Was there something missing?